danielearwicker/flowerbi/PowerBI.md

-[Power BI](https://powerbi.microsoft.com/) is a propriety app for building graphical reports from various tabular data sources.
+[Power BI](https://powerbi.microsoft.com/) is a proprietary app for building graphical reports from various tabular data sources.
 It is pretty good as a fast way to throw together something for short-term use.
 You tell it how tables relate to each other, and drag charts on a page, and they're pretty intuitive to set up because it uses mostly helpful defaults.
 This is good!

 But as a development tool for embedding charting content into a maintained application, it's not so great, because: